Undeclared, Undecided, and Change of Major

 After the drop/add period has passed, a student who desires to withdraw from one or more courses may do so within the course withdrawal period by completing a form with an advisor.
 A “W” will be printed on the transcript as the grade for the course(s) from which the student withdrew.
 Students who do not officially withdraw from courses through their School will receive a grade of “F” for those courses.

-The College strongly recommends undeclared students choose a major program by the 48 credit hour mark and requires so at 60 credits.
+The University strongly recommends undeclared students choose a major program by the 48 credit hour mark and requires so at 60 credits.
 A change of major may delay degree completion within the normal degree program completion time.

 Meet with your academic advisor to discuss your eligibility for your desired major and to fill out a change of major form.
 The change of major form will require signatures from your advisor and the dean of your current major.